tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 | img        | A folder containing Images used by the note |
 | archives   | A folder contains any zipped archives referred to in the note |

-Image links can be structured in include relative references to the image.
+Image links can be structured to in include relative references to the image.
 E.g:

 ![](img/img-link.png)